Hey Guys, I said I would do a post on my mental health journey For the new readers who are unaware of my history I hope this brings insight.

 Returning to Ireland

+The years between July 2015 and July 2018 were a complete roller-coaster.
+At 21 I left the care system.
 The crap thing about mental illness is that it doesn’t exactly go away.
-I had months of stability and growth but I also had months of relapse and self-harm.
+I had months of stability and growth and months of relapse and self-harm.
 My mental health took a turn for the worst after my discharge.
 In January 2019 I admitted myself to a psychiatric ward with urges to jump in front of a train.
-I stayed there for 3 weeks.
-On the 9th of March 2019, I made another suicide attempt and I was hit by a train in County Offaly.
+I stayed in the hospital for 3 weeks.
+On the 9th of March 2019 I was hit by a train in County Offaly.
 I believed this was a sure thing.
 There was no way you could get hit by a train and survive.

-If I can come back stronger, after going head-to-head with a train, you can too.
-Not go head to head with the train obviously.
-That hurt like a bitch and I don’t recommend it but what I am saying is, No matter how bleak things seem.
+I write my story not for dramatic effect.
+I am living proof that anybody can overcome mental illness If I can come back stronger, after going head-to-head with a train, you can too.
+What I am trying to say is.
+No matter how bleak things seem.
 There is always Hope… There is always the potential for change, the potential for a brighter future.
-I am going to leave you with one of my favorite quotes.
+I am going to leave you with one of my favourite quotes.

 Love Katie xx